Cirsius/ripped-games/README.md

 # ripped-games
-games i ripped from 1games.io
+games i ripped from 1games.io.

+feel free to use these in your site, just gimme credit thnx